Neolithic Stone Circles and Cove

 Stanton Drew is a complex and baffling arrangement consisting of three late neolithic stone circles, two avenues, and an associated group of stones refered to as the Cove.
 Add to this the nearby recumbent stone known as Hautville's Quoit and you have a site that is as impressive as it is unknown and secluded.
 Until recently only two of the circles were accessible, now all three are open for the public to wander round and try to make some kind of sense of the monument.
 A leaflet is available at the entrance to the field that holds both the Great Circle and the Northeast Circle but adds little to the visitors understanding as you walk between sometimes massive blocks of sandstone, breccia and limestone, some standing, some seemingly strewn around randomly (see plan at bottom of page).
 Only on reading and rereading of various texts does the whole picture start to come together.

 Starting in this large field we first find the Great Circle.
-A massive 113 metre true circle, the second largest in England after Avebury which consisted of around thirty stones of which twenty-seven remain with only a handful still standing.
+A massive 113 metre true circle, the second largest in England after Avebury which originally consisted of between thirty and forty stones of which twenty-seven remain with only a handful still standing.
 Leading from the northeast of the circle are the shattered remains of a stone avenue which passes by the smaller Northeast Circle, shown above in summer 2000.
-This Northeast Circle is in fact slightly elliptical and contains eight stones, four still standing.
+This Northeast Circle is in fact slightly elliptical and contains eight stones, possibly the original total, of which four remain standing.
 What at first appears to be just a jumble of blocks just to the east of this much smaller 30 metre ring is in fact a second avenue, which would have joined the first and together would have continued down to the River Chew.
 Beyond the river, some 500 metres to the northeast of the Great Circle lies the fallen sarsen block of Hautvilles Quoit.
 Standing a short distance away from these circles in a different field to the southwest is the now accessible Southwest Circle containing eleven fallen stones of a possible original dozen stones (image below).

 Geophysical surveying of the site in 1997 added new information to the Stanton Drew picture and altered the context of the stone circles.
 The Great Circle was found to be set within a massive henge monument whose ditch measured around 135 metres in diameter with an entrance to the northeast while within the circle a series of nine concentric rings of buried pits were discovered increasing in diameter from 23 metres to 95 metres.
 It is possible these pits could have held rings of wooden posts (see Woodhenge for a reconstruction of what a similar timber circle might have looked like).
 Presumably the henge and timber circles would have pre-dated the stone circle, the Great Circle being constructed as a permanent setting after the wooden posts rotted away and the henge ditch had started to silt up and its banks erode.